CrazyDubya/4o/faux_browser/user_profiles.md

 python offline_server.py --profile profiles/default.json
 ```

-Several fully defined example profiles live in the same directory:
+Several fully defined example profiles live in the same directory.
+Each contains
+an expanded set of allowed and soft-allow domains:

 - `kids.json` – safe browsing for children
 - `research.json` – reference-focused garden for students or professionals